 Figure 1: Non-Linearity with Baseline

-Next, find the maximum deviation at the X midpoint, which typically has the largest error between the actual values taken and the calculated baseline.
+Next, find the maximum deviation at the X-midpoint, which typically has the largest error between the actual values taken and the calculated baseline.

 Figure 2: Midpoint Non-Linearity

-The X midpoint (Xm) is found in this equation:
+The X-midpoint (Xm) is found in this equation:

-If the Y axis passes through zero, then the equation is:
+If the Y-axis passes through zero, then the equation is:

-If the Y axis does not pass through zero, then the equation is:
+If the Y-axis does not pass through zero, then the equation is:

 It is important to note that a manufacturer’s non-linearity specification is based on ideal conditions.
-It is characterized by one position, one location, one fixture setup, one temperature, and one-time interval between readings.
+It is characterized by one position, one location, one fixture setup, one temperature, and a one-time interval between readings.
 Therefore, if any of these conditions change, it could impact the non-linearity of the load cell.
 Manufacturers following the more conservative approach often use the worst-case non-linearity, which is typically between 40-60 % of full scale.

-Figure 3: Load Cell Characteristics expressed via an expanded view in excel.
+Figure 3: Load Cell Characteristics expressed via an expanded view in Excel.
 Typically, the BFSL does not start at zero.

 2: Static Error Band

-Another specification that defines the accuracy of a load cell is static error band (SEB).
+Another specification that defines the accuracy of a load cell is the static error band (SEB).
 It is the band of maximum deviations of the ascending and descending calibration points from a best-fit line through zero output.
 It includes the effects of non-linearity, hysteresis, and non-return to minimum load.
 SEB is normally expressed in units of % FS.

 SEB is useful when the loading cycle requires both ascending and descending modes.
 If this is the only way the load cell is used, then the non-linearity specification holds little value.
 If the load cell is used to make ascending and descending measurements, then look at non-linearity for the ascending measurement use case and SEB when the use case requires a combined curve.